Confirmed Speakers Include:

 Join Westminster Briefing on 13 September for an up to date brief on what more can be done to support student mental health & wellbeing.
-We will examine HEIs responsibilities to their students, actions leading institutions are already taking, and how mental health provision can form part of a wider approach to wellbeing.
+We will examine HEIs responsibilities to their students, actions leading institutions are already taking, and what more can be done to embed a whole-insitution approach.

 Key Issues to be Addressed Include: